haf/expecto/README.md

    `testPropertyWithConfigs` from `Expecto.FsCheck`
 - performance tests with `Expecto.BenchmarkDotNet` and `benchmark<TBench> :
    string -> Test`.
+- wrapping your test with a label with `testLabel`.
+If your root label is the same across your test project, you'll have an easier time filtering tests.

 All of the above compile to a `Test` value that you can compose.
 For example, you can compose a `test` and a `testCaseAsync` in a `testList` which you wrap in